telegraph/swagger-stub/readme.txt

 Usage
 -----
 The stub accepts:
-- json swagger file location
+- json swagger file location (openAPI)
 - port
 - location of canned responses
 - opening state

-Engineers should only need to change MyStub.scala
+Engineers should only need to change MyStub.scala and add canned json files

+N.B.
+You should run your acceptance tests against the stub as well as the real service to further improve the validity of the stub, as well as validating the test requests against swagger.

 Errors
 ------